dmbarbour/wikilon/docs/ABC_Minimalist.md

 * `{&stow}` - move data out of working memory
 * `{&load}` - advise that a stowed value will be needed soon
 * `{&trash}` - recycle memory but preserve trace and substructure
+* `{&cache}` - cache applications of a function (dictionary scale)
+* `{&opt}` - extra efforts towards simplifying and optimizing
+* `{&jit}` - optimize a function by compiling it

 ## Deprecating Symbolic Structure and Metaprogramming

 The idea of using tokens for structured data (polymorphic records and variants) would give me a jump start for turning ABC into a practical language.
 However, it comes with a large cost: I require *metaprogramming* to introduce new tokens - new field names or variants.
-I ultimately don't need metaprogramming for anything else.
+I ultimately don't need metaprogramming for anything else, and I'd appreciate that metaprogramming not require any special attention.

 It seems feasible to shift the modeling of structured data primarily to ABCD, i.e. by developing appropriate accelerators to receive the data.